 In-Service Rates

-Newly purchased CFLs and LEDs have a combined first-year in-service rate of 84%.
+Newly purchased CFLs and LEDs have a combined self-reported first-year in-service rate of 84%.
 When looking at the first-year in-service rate by bulb type, Figure 20 shows that newly purchased LEDs are being installed at a faster rate than CFLs.
 More than eight out of ten (76%) CFLs purchased within the past year were installed, while nearly all (95%) newly purchased LEDs were installed.

 For reference, the average first-year in-service rate reported in the Unified Methods Project (UMP) is 79%; while the CFL installation rate is nearly identical to this (76%), the in-service rate for LEDs found in the Connecticut 2015 on-site study is significantly higher (95%).
 This offers evidence that consumers are more likely to install LEDs within the first year compared to CFLs, possibly due to higher levels of satisfaction with LEDs (Table 4), higher prices, and smaller pack sizes.